An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Scientific Applications and Evaluation

-It is worth noting that, while HHL can solve Eq.~\eqref{eq:power-nr} for the normalized solution state $[\Delta \vec{\theta} ^T \,\, \Delta |\vec{V}|^T]^T$ in a limited precision, the un-normalized vector could have a smaller norm than the precision of HHL.
-Thus, the final precision of voltage magnitude and phase angles is much higher than the precision used in HHL.
+It is worth noting that while HHL can solve Equation~\eqref{eq:power-nr} for the normalized solution state $[\Delta \vec{\theta} ^T \,\, \Delta |\vec{V}|^T]^T$ with limited accuracy, the~un-normalized vector could have a smaller norm than the accuracy of HHL.
+Thus, the~final accuracy of voltage magnitude and phase angles is much higher than the accuracy used in HHL.
 This situation is similar to iterative refinement in semi-definite optimization in~\cite{mohammadisiahroudi2023quantum}.

-\subsubsection{Settings of the Numerical Experiments}
+\subsubsection{Settings of the Numerical~Experiments}

-The test case is the four buses and two generators problem in ~\cite[p.~377]{Grainger1994-fo}, coded in a MATLAB package called MATPOWER~\cite{matpower}.
+The test case is the four buses and two generators problem in (\cite{Grainger1994-fo}, p.~377), coded in a MATLAB package called MATPOWER~\cite{matpower}.
 Based on the framework built in~\cite{zheng2024early}, we incorporate HHL circuits and quantum simulators into the solving process in MATPOWER.
-The linear systems of our interest are all $5 \times 5$ systems but not Hermitian.
-So, the actual inputted system is first expanded to $8 \times 8$ so the size of the RHS vector is the power of $2$, then enlarged to $16 \times 16$ following Eq.~\eqref{eq:nonher-hhl}.
+The~linear systems of our interest are all $5 \times 5$ systems but not Hermitian.
+So, the~actual input system is first expanded to $8 \times 8$ so the size of the RHS vector is the power of $2$, and then it is enlarged to $16 \times 16$ following Equation~\eqref{eq:nonher-hhl}.
 So, we eventually use $4$ qubits to encode the vector $\vec{b}$.
-This process is illustrated in Figure~\ref{fig:pf-combo}(a).
+This process is illustrated in Figure~\ref{fig:pf-combo}a.

-The default value of $n_c$ set by~\cite{nielsen2001quantum} using Eq.~\eqref{eq:qishhlnc} is $6$.
-To demonstrate how the precision of eigenvalues affects an iterative algorithm, we select $n_c$ from $4$ to $7$.
-With $4$ clock qubits in QPE and an ancillary qubit required by the HHL algorithm, the number of qubits in each HHL circuit ranges from $9$ to $12$.
-The N-R method converges when
+The default value of $n_c$ set by~\cite{nielsen2001quantum} using Equation~\eqref{eq:qishhlnc} is $6$.
+To~demonstrate how the accuracy of eigenvalues affects an iterative algorithm, we select $n_c$ from $4$ to $7$.
+With~$4$ clock qubits in QPE and an ancillary qubit required by the HHL algorithm, the~number of qubits in each HHL circuit ranges from $9$ to $12$.
+The~N-R method converges when

-However, because the linear system formed in an N-R iteration depends on the solution from the previous N-R iteration, the linear systems at Iteration $j$ with different $n_c$ will differ.
+However, because~the linear system formed in an N-R iteration depends on the solution from the previous N-R iteration, the~linear systems at Iteration $j$ with different $n_c$ will differ.
 Our comparison focuses on the convergence speed and the final solution at the convergence instead of errors at each iteration across different $n_c$.

-\subsubsection{Performance Evaluations}
+\subsubsection{Performance~Evaluations}